xmos/xcore_iot/test/examples/README.rst

 First, build all the example applications.

-Run the tests with the following command from the root of the repository:
+Run the tests with the following command:

 .. code-block:: console

-    $ ./test/examples/run_examples_tests.sh
+    $ ./run_examples_tests.sh